mongodb/devcenter/README.md

 ## Formatting

 We use [Prettier](https://prettier.io/) in order to keep consistent code styling.
 Run `yarn format:write` to format the code in the project with Prettier.
 Alternatively, if you use VS Code, download the Prettier extension and configure it as your default JS/TS formatter.
 You can then point it to use the rules set out in `.prettierrc` and format on save/type.

+If you use a different editor or don't want this functionality, the pre-commit hook defined in `.linstagedrc.js` will automatically format on commit so that you don't have to worry about formatting if you don't want to.

 ## Bundle Analyzer